 Quick Fix – Getting Rid of Dust Nibs in Your Finish

-Dealing with dust nibs in finishes has gotten complicated with all the miracle products and conflicting methods flying around.
-As someone who’s battled dust in my shop for years — and my shop is in a garage, so trust me, I know dust — I learned everything there is to know about preventing and fixing this common finishing headache.
+Dealing with dust nibs in finishes has grown more complex with the miracle products and conflicting methods flying around.
+As someone who’s battled dust in my shop for years — and my shop is in a garage, so trust me, I know dust — I taught myself the working side of preventing and fixing this common finishing headache.
 Today, I will share it all with you.

 A reader asked last week why their freshly applied finish felt rough instead of smooth.
 The answer is almost always the same: dust nibs.
 I get this question constantly, and the fix is easier than you’d think.